mahmoud/calver/entries/overview.md

 **[Ubuntu][ubuntu]**, one of the most prominent Linux-based operating systems available, uses a three-segment CalVer scheme, with a short year and zero-padded month.
-It has done so from the very start, in October 2004, making 4.10 the first general release of Ubuntu.
+It has done so
+[from the very start][ubuntu_releases], in October 2004, making 4.10
+the first general release of Ubuntu.

 Even a simple operating system involves many, many parts, making it difficult to communicate much meaning with an arbitrary number.
 By